Lagrangian skeleta of very affine complete intersections: Introduction

 As advertised, this result is a natural extension of the description of skeleta of hypersurfaces provided in \cite{GS22} and \cite{Zhou} to open Batyrev--Borisov complete intersections.
 That means that we also recover a number of interesting corollaries.

-Firstly, we exploit the recursive structure of the skeleton to prove an HMS result: for the toric variety $X_\Sigma$, we define its \emph{transversal boundary} as $\check{Z}\coloneqq\bigcup_{\sigma \in \Sigma_\trans} \overline{O(\sigma)}$, the subset of its toric boundary $\partial X_\Sigma$ consisting of closed orbits indexed by \emph{transversal} cones of $\Sigma$ (see Section \ref{subsection:tropical_bbci}) that we shall also sometimes denote as $\partial_\trans X_{\Sigma}$.
-This will be a closed singular subvariety of $X_\Sigma$ of codimension $r$, which we prove is a B-side mirror\footnote{The opposite in the statement of Theorem \ref{theorem:hms-for-bbci} can be removed by negating the Liouville form of $Z$, we leave the statement in this form to stick to the natural symplectic form induced from $(\Cs)^n$ and the definition of the FLTZ skeleton that we gave above.} for the open Batyrev--Borisov complete intersection $Z$.
+Firstly, we exploit the recursive structure of the skeleton to prove an HMS equivalence: for the toric stack $\mX_\Sigma$, define its \emph{transversal boundary} as $\check{Z}\coloneqq\bigcup_{\sigma \in \Sigma_\trans} \overline{O(\sigma)}$, the subset of its toric boundary $\partial \mX_\Sigma$ consisting of closed orbits indexed by \emph{transversal cones} of $\Sigma$ (see Section \ref{section:tropical-bbci}) that shall also sometimes be denoted as $\partial_\trans \mX_{\Sigma}$.
+This will be a closed singular substack of $\mX_\Sigma$ of codimension $r$, which we prove is a B-side mirror\footnote{The opposite in the statement of Theorem \ref{theorem:hms-for-bbci} can be removed by negating the Liouville form of $Z$, we leave the statement in this form to stick to the natural symplectic form induced from $(\Cs)^n$ and the definition of the FLTZ skeleton given above.} for the open Batyrev--Borisov complete intersection $Z$.